The Never Ending Way of ORWarriOR: Background

 By August 24, 2009 ORwarriOR's final mixes were almost ready.
 Several songs from the new material were performed live at Brutal Assault festival (June 8, 2009, Czech Republic).
 The album also includes a "follow-up" to a track previously released on "El Norra Alila: Deluxe edition" (2006) "Disciples of the Sacred Oath" - "Disciples of the Sacred Oath II."

 The album contains 15 songs that add up to approximately 78 minutes.
 The album's artwork contains no digitally manipulated images; instead, it contains customized calligraphy in both Arabic and Hebrew.
 On ORwarriOR, Kobi Farhi sings in English, Hebrew and Arabic.
 The album was released along with a DVD.

 On September 7, 2009 Orphaned Land's official website published a short teaser of the album's introductory piece.

 The album was preceded by release of the "Sapari" single.
-"Sapari" is a Yemenite folk song arranged by Orphaned Land.
-Orphaned Land's female "Yemenite" singer Shlomit Levi (part of Shlomit's live acoustic sample), frequently plays Sapari live, and Dror, a Middle Eastern singer promoting peace between Jews and Arabs, also released a version of this song.
+"Sapari" is a medieval Yemenite Jewish song, attributed to Rabbi Saadia Ben Amram, and arranged in metal style by Orphaned Land.
+Orphaned Land's singer Shlomit Levi, who is Yemenite Jewish herself, frequently plays Sapari live, and Dror, a Middle Eastern singer promoting peace between Jews and Arabs, also released a version of this song.

 After the release of "Sapari", a 2:40 cut of the song "Vayehi Or" was released through the band's Myspace page.
 Shortly after, the time listing was revealed.
 On January 5, 2010 the song "Disciples of the Sacred Oath II" became available for streaming through the band's Myspace page.

 There are numerous packages of the album.
-Along with the original and limited editions, the album is sold along with an Orphaned Land T-shirt or along with postcards, posters, magnets, 28-page Mediabook or a special "Disciples Package" that includes collectible items along with a brand new "Disciples t-shirt".
+Along with the original and limited editions, the album is sold along with an Orphaned Land T-shirt or along with postcards, posters, magnets, 28-page mediabook or a special "Disciples Package" that includes collectible items along with a brand new "Disciples t-shirt".
 They are found on the different websites that sell Orphaned Land merchandise, such as the official website, the official fanclub (Orphaned Disciples), etc.

 During February 2010, the official music video of "Sapari" was released to the public.
 Within the first week of being released in the United States, this album sold 600 copies and reached 80th place on the Billboard Heatseekers chart.

 In early 2011, the album was rated the Metal Storm #1 progressive metal album for the year 2010.